How to Find and Remove Spam Link Injection in WordPress?

 Honesty can help rebuild trust and sometimes, properly managed hack incidents have even boosted brand value.

-What is the impact of spam link injection attack?
+Impact of spam link injection attack

 A hacked website is a nightmare for a website owner.
 Not only is your website affected, but your visitors are at risk of having their data and identity compromised.
 The website takes an SEO and therefore a financial hit, especially if you have a web store, or earn money with your website.